Migrate Python Jobs to Airflow in 4 Simple Steps

 As an orchestrator, Airflow has limitless capabilities and flexibility to seamlessly integrate various systems in your data stack.
 When using a data orchestrator, it is generally recommended to offload storage and compute capabilities onto other tools in you data stack.
 For example, if you need to process large amount of data using pandas or Polars within your data pipeline or do in-memory computation, your data orchestrator might not handle it and you will have to rely on the compute power of external systems.
 However, Airflow on Astro doesn’t limit you to this paradigm!

-On Astro, teams and organisations can choose a worker size based on their workload, segregate workloads across different types of workers using Worker queues, and auto-scale the number of workers as the number of tasks increases.
+On Astro, scaling Airflow is made easy: teams and organisations can choose a worker size based on their workload, segregate workloads across different types of workers using Worker queues, and auto-scale the number of workers as the number of tasks increases.
 Workers can also auto-scale to zero when there is no workload!
 Read how Airflow on Astro uses CeleryExecutor to auto-scale.

 Why Airflow on Astro is the best data orchestrator